Stuycs-K/finalproject-10-lin-abi-steinmetz-naomi-jaffe-otzar/DEVLOGS/DEVLOG-Otzar.md

 ### 2025-05-30 - Reconstructing the audio
 Classwork: Working on using the ifft and the other functions to get the audio back into a listenable state.
 Homework: Working out the bugs and working on the encode code more

+### 2025-06-02 - Encode
+FINALLY GOT THE ENCODE WORKING that was close.
+Didn't understand the final part of the tutorial at first but then I realized that it meant to literally put 1j.